 After signing the First Step Act into law, President Trump continued his prison reform efforts with the Ready to Work Initiative.
 This program was launched by the Department of Justice and the Bureau of Prisons in June 2019.

 - Among other things, the Department of Labor awarded over $2 million to state governments to support fidelity bonds to be used to underwrite the companies hiring ex-offenders.

 - In conjunction with this effort, the Department of Education expanded Pell Grants so they can be awarded to inmates.
 These grants allow incarcerated individuals to prepare for work once released.

 - Other aids include USAJOBS (federal government job listings) open to ex-offenders.

-- Also, the Trump Administration works with the private sector and non-profits to further opportunities for ex-offenders.
+- Also, the presidential administration works with the private sector and non-profits to further opportunities for ex-offenders.

 Finding Employers That Hire Ex-Offenders